Judeitopa/alx-system_engineering-devops/0x00-shell_basics/README.md

-script creates a dir in the current dir
+script list all dir seperated by ,